hsu-lab/ctnorm/README.md

 ## 🌐 Launching a Web Server

 CTNorm also offers a user-friendly interface to visualize the outputs of each session.<br>
-🚨 **Note:** **Currently, only the raw Harmonization output can be visualized.
+🚨 **Note:** **Currently, only the Characterization and Harmonization output can be visualized.
 Support for other module outputs and features will be added soon!!**

 - To launch the app:
 ```bash